 Professional Development and Practical Experience.

-Practice-based education is what sets the BU MPH apart.
-We believe that practical application is the best way to prepare you for a thriving career, giving you the essential tools and experience to help solve the most pressing public health problems of our day.
+With the largest Office of Careers and Practicum amongst all schools of public health, we believe that practical application is the best way to prepare you for a thriving career.
+We give you the essential experience, and lifelong support to help solve the most pressing public health problems of our day.

-Faculty throughout the school teach project-based learning courses, where students serve as consultants to public health agencies in Boston and around the globe to conduct needs assessments, implementation and evaluation plans, health communication strategies, and much more.
-Outside of the classroom, you will engage in service-based learning activities, volunteer opportunities, student organizations, and attend professional association meetings and conferences.
+From the moment you begin at SPH, faculty throughout BUSPH teach project-based learning courses, where students serve as consultants to public health agencies in Boston and around the globe to conduct needs assessments, implementation and evaluation plans, health communication strategies, and much more.

 Practicum